Weighing the Sun with five photographs: Orbit of the Earth from five photographs

 On the other hand, in order to evaluate our error in the determination the Earth's orbit, we can construct a difference function between the correct orbit [with parameters \eqref{datossolnasaEx2} and \eqref{datossolnasasemiejer}] and our calculation due to optimization of the five data points.
 This function reads

 The absolute value of this difference will tell us information about where our estimation error is larger.
-The difference function $\mbox{Diff}$ is plotted in Fig.~\ref{errorelipsesanalit2}, from {where we see that the error margin is larger in $\theta=0$ and $2\pi$, i.e., in the perihelion and aphelion.
+The difference function $\mbox{Diff}$ is plotted in Fig.~\ref{errorelipsesanalit2}, from {where we see that the error margin is larger in $\theta=0$ and $2\pi$, i.e., at the perihelion.
 However, this error is about $\sim10^5$[Km], and thus our estimation has an approximated maximal percentage error of about $0.1$\%.
 On the other hand, near $\theta\sim\pi$, in the lapse of time where we took the photographs, the error decreases.}

 In order to show that the predicted elliptical orbit of Earth coincide with the real one in a more appealing fashion, we plot the data points \eqref{netdata} in a cartesian plane using GeoGebra software \cite{geogebra}.
-This is shown in Fig.~\ref{errorelipsesanalit5}, where the data points \eqref{netdata} now represent the different position of Earth along the elliptical trayectory.
-The data points (in cartesian coordinates) are in orange solid circles, while the sun is in one of the focus of the orbit.
+This is shown in Fig.~\ref{errorelipsesanalit5}, where the data points \eqref{netdata} now represent the different position of Earth along the elliptical trajectory.
+The data points (in cartesian coordinates) are in orange solid circles, while the sun is at one of the focus of the orbit.
 The black solid line is the elliptical orbit predicted by parameters \eqref{datosellipeanalitical}, and as we can see the predicted orbit pass for all the five points.
 Another interesting feature of Fig.~\ref{errorelipsesanalit5} is shown through in blue hollow circles.
 These points correspond to different future Earth's positions extracted from Stellarium software \cite{estela}, and they lie in the orbit fulfilled by parameters \eqref{datosellipeanalitical}.
 In this way, our predicted orbit also foresee the future positions of Earth.
-Also, in dashed purple line, the elliptical conic curve that fit the five data points \eqref{datosellipeanalitical} is shown.
+Furthermore, in dashed purple line, the elliptical conic curve that fit the five data points \eqref{datosellipeanalitical} is shown.
 In principle, always a conic curve pass by five points.
 However, in our case, this conic curve does not fit the elliptical orbit predicted by parameters \eqref{datosellipeanalitical}.
 The main reason is due to the proximity (in time) of our data.
-In order to use the treatment of finding an elliptical orbit by fitting a conic curve with five points, these data points should be obtained along a more extended span of time (a year), and not only four months.
+In order to use the treatment of finding an elliptical orbit by fitting a conic curve with five points, these data points should be obtained along a more extended span of time (a year), and not only approximatelly three months.